Awhile back, we talked about 2 incidents in NYC where it took NYPD 84 rounds to stop an attacker.

 It doesn’t have to be an hour at a time or even a half hour at a time.
 5-15 minutes per day of high quality practice will have a dramatic effect on your ability to shoot and to shoot under stress.

-That’s why I never stop encouraging you to get and use our training products…they’ll help you take the head knowledge that you learned in your live training classes and turn them into conditioned responses that you can depend on in a fight.
+That’s why I keep encouraging you to get and use our training products…they’ll help you take the head knowledge that you learned in your live training classes and turn them into conditioned responses that you can depend on in a fight.
 For many people, that could easily mean the difference between success and failure in a gunfight.

 The most effective at-home training that we offer for visual learners is the Concealed Carry Masters DVD Course.
 It’s 9.5 hours on DVD that includes classroom instruction, follow along dry fire drills (think of a workout DVD…with a pistol) and live fire demonstrations.
 It costs less than 500 rounds of remanufactured 9mm and you can get it >HERE<

 If you learn best by reading, then the 30-10 Pistol at-home course is for you.
-It’s part of the training that’s used by select Marine special operations teams as well as numerous government agencies as part of their pre-deployment training process. >It costs less than 250 rounds of remanufactured 9mm and you can get it >HERE<
+It’s part of the training that’s used by select Marine special operations teams as well as numerous government agencies as part of their pre-deployment training process.
+It costs less than 250 rounds of remanufactured 9mm and you can get it >HERE<

 Questions?
 Comments?
 Sound off by commenting below.